BenShen98/VERI/README.md

 ![circuit](https://github.com/BenShen98/VERI/blob/master/part_3/img/varsinegen.png)

-The address is now controlled by the switchs.
+The address is now controlled by the switches.
 It is passed through an adder and a D_Flip Flop.
 In other words, the increment value is user-defined now.
 The multiplication block was included from IP Catalog in Quartus Prime.\
 The purpose of the upper line is to display the frequency of the signal.
 Data x sampling frequency "/" sample number.
 The dvision by 1024 was implemented using reading DATA [23:10], which takes the upper 14 bits.
 As a result, the data is divided by 1024.

+### Analogue to Digital Converter

+Instead	 of	 using	 the	 slide	 switches	 to	 control	 the	 frequency,	 use	 the	 A-to-D	 converter	 to convert	 the	 dc	 voltage	 of	 the	 potentiometer	 (which	 is	 between	 0v	 and	 3.3v)	 and	 use	 this converter	value	instead.
+Please see VERI/Part 4/ex15_top.v for more infornmation.

 ## Part 4 Echo Synthesizer